lukaspieper/Gcam-Services-Provider/README.md

 > services

 Before that, back in July 2021, GrapheneOS implemented a compatibility layer to use the original Google Play services without advanced permissions.
+For Gcam it was sufficient to install the Google Service Framework (GSF).

+> [!CAUTION]
-For Gcam it was sufficient to install the Google Service Framework (GSF). <ins>If you already use the Sandboxed Play services, or you plan to use an app that requires Play services, you cannot use the Gcam Services Provider for technical reasons.
-This limitation applies beyond the boundaries of a user profile.</ins>
+> If you already use the Sandboxed Play services or plan to use it in future, you cannot use the Gcam Services
+> Provider for technical reasons. **This limitation applies beyond the boundaries of a user profile.**

 ### Comparison: [microG](https://github.com/microg)